-- Reward results vs. process compliance - Get patients to excellent providers vs. "lift all boats" or "pay for performance"
+- Reward value vs. process compliance - Get patients to excellent providers vs. "lift all boats" or "pay for performance"

-- Expand the proportion of patients cared for by the most effective teams - Grow the excellent teams by reallocating capacity and expanding them across locations
+- Expand the proportion of patients cared for by the most effective teams - Grow the excellent teams by reallocating capacity and expanding across locations

-- The goal should be value for patients, not lowering costs or offering every service - 2.
+- 1. The goal should be value for patients, not just lowering costs - 2.
 The best way to contain costs is to drive improvement in quality - 3.
-There must be unrestricted competition based on results - Competition should center on medical conditions over the full cycle of care
+There must be competition for patients based on results - 4.
+Competition should center on medical conditions over the full cycle of care